Tarek1482000/HatemSelenium2/README.md

 - Cucumber (Test framework) For Cucumber Project

 ## Test Data
-The test data for the scenarios can be found in the src/resources/testdata directory as customerdata.
-You can modify this data (in the order that been used) to test different scenarios.
+The test data for the scenarios can be found in the src/main/My data/config.properties directory as Course and user data.
+You can modify this data to test different scenarios.

-## KSRTC Login page scenario
+## WinjiGo Login page scenario
 ## Failed login
 1. Fills username and password with wrong credentails
-2. Agrees on terms
-3. Clicks login
+2. Clicks login
-4. Assert that error message has been shown
+3. Assert that error message has been shown

 ## Successful login
 1. Fills username and password with correct credentails
-2. Agrees on terms
-3. Clicks login
+2. Clicks login
-4. Assert that directed to the right page
+3. Assert that directed to the right page

 ## Running
-The loginTest runs as a standalone file
+The Login Test runs as a standalone file

-## Test Data
-The test data for the scenarios can be found in the src/resources/testdata directory as testdata.
-You can modify this data (in the order that been used) to test different scenarios.